 Greg is married with two children and lives in Chesapeake, VA.
 He is a 1984 graduate of Old Dominion University with a degree in business.
 He is active in his church and enjoys spending time with his family, is a golf enthusiast, and ODU basketball and football supporter.

 With over 30 years of experience in media planning and buying, Greg believes a more personal approach is best in working with clients.
 Understanding our clients needs is paramount to helping them attain their marketing and business goals.
 After all, we are in the relationship building business.

 Greg started as an intern at Lawler Ballard Advertising in 1984, working up to media buyer and doing some planning followed by a year in Baltimore at Richardson, Myers & Donofrio as a media buyer/planner.
 In 1987 he returned to Virginia where he became a media supervisor at Barker, Campbell, Farley & Mansfield.
 From BCF he moved on to become media director of Spirit Cruises in 1992.

 His account experience over the years has included retail, automotive, legal, tourism, banking, healthcare, animal health products and exterior home improvement.

 Here's Greg's philosophy on media buying and planning.

-As a media planner it is essential to listen to the client as he/she identifies their goals, objectives and target audience.
+As a media professional it is essential to listen to the client as he/she identifies their goals, objectives and target audience.
 This prevents wasted effort by both parties and ensures that the media plan compliments the client’s marketing goals and objectives.

 Bottom line is that the media planning process starts and stops with listening to the client.
 That means listening to the client and their needs while keeping them part of the process.
-This limits the non-productive use of time and effort.